reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 ### Creating an Edit Post Form

 Our new `<EditPostForm>` component will look similar to the `<AddPostForm>`, but the logic needs to be a bit different.
 We need to retrieve the right `post` object from the store, then use that to initialize the state fields in the component so the user can make changes.
 We'll save the changed title and content values back to the store after the user is done.
 We'll also use React Router's history API to switch over to the single post page and show that post.
+If the id contained in the URL is not present in the slice posts in the store, we use optional chaining (so that no error occurs at runtime when setting the initialization values of the local state) and display a message to the user stating that the post was not found.

 ```jsx title="features/posts/EditPostForm.js"
 import React, { useState } from 'react'